 Composite decking is made of a combination of materials - hence the name "composite."
-Traditional composites are made from a mixture of wood and plastic, but the newest and best technology in the industry is mineral-based composite decking: a combination of plastic and stable, durable minerals.
+Traditional composites are made from a mixture of wood and plastic, but the newest technology in the industry is mineral-based composite decking: a combination of plastic and stable, durable minerals.

 Mineral-based composite decking, sometimes called MBC decking, represents the next major step in low-maintenance decking.
 It's stronger and more dimensionally stable than traditional composites, helping create an amazing deck that will last longer.

 To shop mineral-based composite decking, give us a call at 1-888-824-5316 or read on to learn more!Call For Mineral-Based Composite Decking